-This file is licensed by tommorphy under the Creative Commons Attribution 2.0 Generic

-Cut out the model of a flat region along all the solid lines.
-Then fold it along the dashed lines and flatten it out again.
-Plain, version 1: Add the following geology to the model using the shading or colours on the key on the next page.
+This image is licensed by SNappa2006 under the Creative Commons Attribution 2.0 Cuesta, version 1: Add the following geology to the model using the shading or colours and the symbols in the key on the next page.
 Then paper-clip it together to show the 3D geology.

 The formations in the area are horizontal.
-A borehole shows that a 200m thick limestone overlies a 200m thick mudstone on top of a 100 m thick sandstone.
+A borehole at the southern end of the ridge shows that a 200m thick limestone overlies a 200m thick sandstone on top of a mudstone formation.